Introduction

 Struct; is a compiler error, because Struct only exists as a type, and never a value.

 Destructuring assignment on a unit structs works as any other struct, and struct update syntax as well, even when there are no fields.
+Therefore, the last three statements work.

 Trait Solver 1 @BoxyUwU @WaffleLapkin